-3) No later than July 1, 2018 for the 2018-2019 school year and no later than July 1, 2019 for the 2019-2020 school year, the Department of Education shall provide for a breakfast program application process for school divisions with eligible schools, including guidelines regarding specified required data to be compiled from the prior school year or years and for the upcoming school year program.
+3) No later than July 1 each year, the Department of Education shall provide for a breakfast program application process for school divisions with eligible schools, including guidelines regarding specified required data to be compiled from the prior school year or years and for the upcoming school year program.
 The number of approved applications shall be based on the estimated number of sites that can be accommodated within the approved funding level.
 The Department of Education shall set criteria for establishing priority should the number of applications from eligible schools exceed the approved funding level.
 The reporting requirements must include: chronic absenteeism rates, student attendance and tardy arrivals, office discipline referrals, student achievement measures, teachers' and administrators' responses to the impact of the program on student hunger, student attentiveness, and overall classroom learning environment before and after implementation, and the financial impact on the division's school food program.
 Funded schools that do not provide data by August 31 are subject to exclusion from funding in the following year.
 The Department of Education shall collect and compile the results of the breakfast program and shall submit the report to the Governor and the Chairmen of the House Appropriations and Senate Finance Committees no later than November 1 following each school year.

-31. Clinical Faculty and Mentor Teacher Program Payments
+30. Clinical Faculty and Mentor Teacher Program Payments